eyalperry88/tahiniSPH/README.md

 `pysph dump_vtk -s rho,x,y,z -d output/ input/*.npz`

 Then we can open the simulation results in ParaView and mess around with it.

+## Acknowledgements

+Many many thanks to:
+- Filippos for helpful tips on visualization of SPH.
+- Manu for AWS compute to generate the 3D animations.
+- Tahini filming crew: Tomás, Jan and Björn.
+- Wholefoods for the Tahini (although there used to be a better brand at H-Mart and it mysteriously disappeared off the shelves...)